Gerapy/GerapyPlaywright/README.md

 - url: request url
 - callback: callback
-- one of "load", "domcontentloaded", "networkidle0", "networkidle2".
-  see https://miyakogi.github.io/playwright/reference.html#playwright.page.Page.goto, default is `domcontentloaded`
+- wait_until: one of "load", "domcontentloaded", "networkidle" see [https://playwright.dev/python/docs/api/class-page#page-wait-for-load-state](https://playwright.dev/python/docs/api/class-page#page-wait-for-load-state), default is `domcontentloaded`
 - wait_for: wait for some element to load, also supports dict
 - script: script to execute
 - actions: actions defined for execution of Page object